This post may contain affiliate links. Please read our disclosure policy.

 How to make Borani Banjan:

 2. Simmer the sauce.
 Add a glug of oil to a sauce pan and sauté all but of the garlic cloves in the oil until fragrant.
 Add the tomato paste, turmeric, and black pepper.
-Continue to saute in the sauce until the tomato paste deepens in color.
+Continue to saute in the sauce until the tomato paste deepens in color; stir often.
 Then add the diced tomatoes, crushed red pepper flakes, salt, and a splash of water.
 Bring to a simmer before covering and allowing the sauce to simmer for 15-17 minutes.
 Then lift the lid and press down on the tomatoes.
 They should be soft.
 If the sauce isn’t thick, lift the lid and let simmer until it resembles a chunky pasta sauce.

 3. Fry the eggplants.
 Add 2-inch of oil to a large pot over medium high heat.
 Fry the eggplants in 2-3 batches fliipping halfway until golden brown on both sides.
 Drain the slices on a paper towel lined plate or tray.